John E. Robson Scholarship for CSB Students of Public Policy

 Scholarship Purpose: The John E. Robson Scholarship for Students of Public Policy was established in 2002 by Margaret Zuehlke Robson in memory of her husband, John.
 John's life was a model of personal political engagement-the cornerstone of citizenship.
 Having served under four Presidents of the United States and having been enmeshed in many aspects of public policy, this scholarship serves as a legacy of John's life's work.
 It is hoped this scholarship will continue to inspire students at the College of Saint Benedict to become involved in public policy in order to produce societal change.

-- Engagement in political activities on campus.
+- Engagement in policy issues, domestic or international, and in political activities on or off campus.

-- Superior writing and speaking skills.
+- Superior communication skills.

-- Passion and dedication to making social change
+- Passion and dedication to making social change.